-In summary, the design of inflation targeting from 1990 to 1999 (phase I) was significantly influenced by the initial conditions of the economy and the need to build a solid reputation of the Central Bank's anti-inflationary stance using the nominal anchor role of inflation targets.
-In the absence of negative real shocks until 1997-98 and with the help of other conditions favorable to desinflation, this choice was effective in permanently reducing inflation towards international levels.
+In summary, the design of inflation targeting from 1990 to 1999 was significantly influenced by the initial conditions of the economy and the need to build a solid reputation of the Central Bank's anti-inflationary stance using the nominal anchor role of inflation targets.
+In the absence of negative real shocks until 1997-98 and with the help of other conditions favorable to desinflation, this choice did not imply a cost in terms of economic growth and unemployment.
+However, there is a missing ingredient to which we turn next.